letronghoangminh/Tips_Tricks/README.md

 - Always try snmp-check on Windows boxes
 - Sometimes we must manually grant privilege on some locations in order to have our own privileges
 - Change to other user: https://superuser.com/questions/1420850/is-there-a-way-to-switch-user-from-powershell-or-cmd, or `New-PSSession -Credential $cred | Enter-PSSession` with computername\username (remote managers)
-- wsman and msrm to remote login on Windows
 - Check for installed programs in Program Files or Program Files x86
 - Can use the obfuscator release of winPEAS to bypass some AV
-- `net user administrator password` to change admin password if we have a local admin account
-- Juicy Potato still works with some versions of Windows 10
-- Pass the hash must go with username: `psexec -hashes NThash:LMhash Administrator@10.10.10.63`
 - Check the arch of shell process, some PE vectors can only be performed on 64 bits shell
 - Check for which services user can start https://0xdf.gitlab.io/2020/04/25/htb-control.html, Ippsec has good video about services in Control box
 - Runas improved https://github.com/antonioCoco/RunasCs